 University of Warwick

-Known to rank 62nd in the world by QS World University Rankings2021 and 8th in the UK by The Guardian 2021 league table, the University of Warwick is framed as internationally-leading research excellence.
+Known to rank 64th in the world by QS World University Rankings 2023 and 8th in the UK by The Guardian 2023 league table, the University of Warwick is framed as internationally-leading research excellence.
 The university is committed to attracting and nurturing students across the world since 1965.
 Its new centre for doctoral training aims to develop mathematical concepts to address challenges in healthcare, financial and industrial sectors through an integrated research program.
-This MSc+PhD in MathSys (Mathematics for Real-World Systems) combines 1-year full-time MSc and 3-year PhD, perhaps closely with one of the partner institutions.
+This MSc+PhD in MathSys (Mathematics for Real-World Systems) combines 1-year full-time MSc and a 3-year PhD, perhaps closely with one of the partner institutions.
 Other courses also include a 4-year Integrated PhD in Material Modelling.

 Brunel University London

 Founded in 1966, Brunel University London is home to nearly 13,000 students from more than 100 countries across the globe.
 The Brunel Integrated PhD brings together structured professional, research and subject training for typically 4 years.
 Once completed, scholars are awarded a PhD with an Integrated Postgraduate Diploma in Research.
 The coursework covers training and professional skills as well as providing field-specific content.
 You can choose your integrated research among the following courses: